kas-gui/kas/README.md

 #### Graphics

-KAS uses [WebGPU] for rendering, which targets Vulkan and OpenGL on Linux and Android, Vulkan, DX12 and DX11 on Windows, and finally Metal on MacOS and iOS.
+KAS uses [WGPU] for rendering, which targets Vulkan and OpenGL on Linux and Android, Vulkan, DX12 and DX11 on Windows, and finally Metal on MacOS and iOS.
-This should satisfy *most* devices, albeit support may be incomplete (refer to [WebGPU] documentation).
+This should satisfy *most* devices, albeit support may be incomplete (refer to [WGPU] documentation).

 To force use of a specific backend, set `KAS_BACKENDS`, for example:
 ```